 The population changes due to births, deaths, immigration and emigration.
 Meeting the needs of a population that is changing in its structure and form involves adjusting policies, for example in the area of pensions, social welfare and health care.
 These policy adjustments have to take into consideration their impact on the gender equality situation in society.

-The immigrant population accounts for 11,4 per cent of Norway's population and come from more than 200 different countries.
+The immigrant population accounts for 16,3 per cent of Norway's population and come from 223 different countries and autonomous regions.
 The flow of immigration into Norway is gendered.
 There are gender differences in the reasons for migration, types of migration, as well as conditions in which female and male migrants live.
 Men primarily have migrated as refugees and to work, and women for re-uniting with partners, husbands or family.
 This again is often due to gendered norms and structures both in the countries that the men and women migrate from as well as in Norway.

 The Sami are an indigenous people who live in Norway, Sweden, Finland and Russia.
 There is no documentation showing exactly how many Sami there are today, but the estimate is 40.000 Sami in Norway.
 Norway also has five minority groups - Jews, Rom, Romani (travelers), Kvens and Skogfinns – that are granted protection according to the Framework Convention for the Protection of National Minorities.